Kirk Franklin: With groups (1992–2000)

+In 1999, Kirk Franklin disbanded the Family, after the acclaimed, The Nu Nation Tour.
+He would shortly record, Kirk Franklin presents 1NC, which would be released in August 2000.

-In 2000, members of The Family filed a multimillion-dollar lawsuit for royalties for their work on The Nu Nation Project against Franklin and GospoCentric Records.
-This saw the end of the "Kirk Franklin & The Family" records, as Franklin continued with his newer group One Nation Crew, releasing Kirk Franklin Presents 1NC.
+Also in 2000, a select amount of The Family filed a multimillion-dollar lawsuit for royalties for their work on The Nu Nation Project against Franklin and GospoCentric Records.
 The album was recorded prior to the lawsuit.

 On January 16, 2010, at the 25th Annual Stellar Awards show taping in Nashville, Tennessee, Kirk Franklin & The Family reunited briefly on stage to perform songs made popular by them in the 1990s.

+Both The Family and God's Property, would reunite in 2023 for The Reunion Tour, which also featured The Clark Sisters, Tye Tribbett, and Israel Houghton.
+The two choirs would also record a video for Silver and Gold during that same time.